Shelby Head

 Statement

 I live and create on the ancestral lands of the Pokanoket, Narragansett, and Wampanoag Peoples.
-I assume the responsibility to educate myself on the long and violent legacy of my fore-parents in the colonization of the United States.
+I acknowledge the long and violent legacy of my forebears in the colonization of this land and accept the responsibility to confront that history—its occupation, its enduring harm, and its ongoing impact on Black, Indigenous, and other communities of color.

 © Shelby Head, 2024.
 All Rights Reserved.